 ENGLISH PROFICIENCY

-Candidates should be proficient in written and spoken English.
+We do not ask for English proficiency certificates.
+However, candidates should be proficient in written and spoken English.
 To this end, all application materials must be personally completed by the candidate.
 Some candidates may be requested to submit additional writing samples as evidence of their English proficiency.
-Your ability to communicate well will be carefully assessed if you are invited for a phone interview.
-We do not ask for English proficiency certificates.
+Your ability to communicate well will be assessed if you are invited for an online interview.

 There is a 100 Euro application fee for all applicants.
 We are not able to make exceptions.
 This will be refunded if you accept the offer of a place.